5 Signs Your Garage Door Needs Repairs

 At this point, you’re probably freezing, wondering whether you should take steps to get a heated garage, how you’re going to get to work, and why the dang door won’t open.

 There are solutions.
-You can give us a call, and we can get your door fixed as soon as possible - we offer 24/7 garage door repairs in Winnipeg.
+You can give us a call, and we can get your door fixed as soon as possible - we offer 24/7 garage door repair in Winnipeg.
 That said, you’d probably rather avoid this problem to begin with - and that’s why we’re going to share 5 signs that your garage door needs repairs:

 Your garage door won’t open or close